-- · Bachelor of Science in Marine Biology. - Bachelor of Science in Marine Biology/Biomedical Sciences. - Bachelor of Science in Marine Engineering Technology. - Bachelor of Science in Marine Fisheries. - Bachelor of Science in Marine Sciences. - Bachelor of Science in Marine Transportation. - Bachelor of Science in Maritime Administration. - Bachelor of Science in Maritime Systems Engineering. - Bachelor of Arts in Maritime Studies. - Bachelor of Science in Ocean and Coastal Resources. - Master of Marine Resources Management.
+- Bachelor of Science in Marine Biology. - Bachelor of Science in Marine Engineering Technology. - · Bachelor of Science in Marine Fisheries. - · Bachelor of Science in Marine Sciences. - Bachelor of Science in Marine Transportation. - · Bachelor of Science in Maritime Administration. - Bachelor of Science in Maritime Systems Engineering. - · Bachelor of Arts in Maritime Studies. - · Bachelor of Science in Ocean and Coastal Resources. - Master of Marine Resources Management.